The presidential debates, horrific as their results were, provided survivors everywhere with a strange, backwards gift.

 Now, I’m not American, so I watch from the sidelines, with the ever-so-slight protection of living in a different country.
 I need that protection when I watch Trout speak.
 I want to hold the border, the very 49th parallel, up as a barrier, as I watch Trout lie, minimize, evade, distort reality, create multiple competing realities, and deny that any of this is happening.
 This is particularly striking because my usual understanding of borders is as sources of violence and harm.
 Yet watching him speak I find myself wishing for any barrier to the destruction this man can wreak inside my head.

-Just as a survivor of sexual assault struggles afterwards to regain knowledge that they are allowed to determine who touches their own body, a survivor of serious, chronic gaslighting, who faces this abuse again in a new situation, has to work hard to know they are allowed their own thoughts.
-Because the harm happened from within trusted intimacy, it shaped brain development; our brains are primed to be vulneralbe to this harm.
+Just as a survivor of sexual assault struggles afterwards to regain knowledge that they are allowed to determine who touches their own body, a survivor of serious, chronic gaslighting, who faces this abuse again in a new situation, has to work hard to know their own thoughts.
+Because the harm happens within the power dynamic of a trauma bond, and especially when it takes place within enforced intimacy from which there is no escape, brain development follows a path that matches the incoherent multiple incoherent competing realities continually spewed out by the abuser.
+Our brains are primed to be vulnerable to this harm, to split into multiple fragments in order to keep pace with the multiple incoherent threads of reality of the narcissist abuser.
+The effect is physical, even when the tool of violence is primary words enforced by social power.

 We need names for these experiences, because we live in a culture that automatically protects men who abuse, and allows abuse to continue just because it is so much easier to swim with than against the tide.
 Because we live in a culture that masks and normalizes hierarchies of power, abuse can be hidden as ‘polite’ because it preserves the normal flow of power, while even gently interrupting abuse disrupts the normal flow of power, so appears ‘rude.’
 Cultures of dominance are, after all, woven through us all, not ‘out there’ but inside us.